FAQ

 Q. What happens if my celebrant is sick on the day of the wedding?

 It would absolutely break my heart if I wasn’t able to do your wedding for you.
 But, we know life happens and very occasionally there may be a situation where I am too sick to celebrate a wedding, or have unforeseen circumstances that get in my way.
-But luckily I have an awesome insurance policy – The Celebrant’s Society.
-My tribe at The Celebrant’s Society are an awesome group of celebrants who hail from all over Australia and New Zealand.
-Should the unthinkable happen and I am unable to do your wedding, I will have a celebrant at the ready to get you married!

 Q. How early before the ceremony will my celebrant get to the venue?